 The PSAT is big – 3.5 million kids big – and it is the one pre-college test that all juniors take with all of their classmates on a single day in October.
-It is a rite of passage going back to 1971 (hey, we took it too!) and, for generations of kids, the PSAT has started the ball rolling.
+It is a rite of passage going back to 1971 (hey, we took it too!) and, for generations of kids, the PSAT has started the college ball rolling.

 It is not only College Board’s calendar that forces our children to shift into a higher gear.
 Already, they have begun to leave behind a more innocent age on their own.
 I saw it clearly at my daughter’s recent soccer team dinner.
 At the end of the night, eight juniors read a poem, honoring the eight seniors.
 While each 11th grade girl entered the dining room as an underling, each departed as a senior member of the team.